< Back

 The decoration of the large room, the audience chamber of Duke Cosimo, was Salviati’s most important Florentine commission, which he received after his return from Rome in 1543.
 Payments for the work continued until 1545.
 The scenes from the story of the Roman hero Marcus Furlus Camillus draw on descriptions in Livy and Plutarch and on ancient Roman reliefs.
 Salviati’s brief visit to Mantua, made on his return from Venice to Rome, also provided ideas: there he would have seen Mantegna’s Triumph of Caesar and Giulio Romano’s bombastic decorative cycles in the Palazzo Ducale and Palazzo Te.

 There are two large scenes on the long east wall.
 That to the left of the central door shows the triumphal procession after Camillus’s conquest of the Etruscan city of Veii.
 The procession is led by lictors bearing fasces.
 Camillus brings up the rear, riding in a chariot drawn by white horses (recalling those on the Arch of Titus) and crowned by Fame.
 Vasari says that one of the soldiers behind the chariot is a self-portrait.
 There is a pen-and-ink drawing for the fresco in the British Museum.
 The scene to the right of the door shows the Gauls besieging Rome.
-The Roman Senate had tried to buy off the Gauls with gold, but Camillus arrives in time to quash the deal and get the tribute taken away.
+The Roman Senate had tried to buy off the Gauls.
+To the left, the Gallic chieftain Brennus, offered 1,000 pounds of gold, is shown dishonestly tipping the scales with his sword.
+To the right, Camillus is shown leading a surprise counterattack, arriving in time to quash the deal and get the tribute taken away.
+Salviati's signature appears on the Corinthian column, top left.
 Over the door, painted in grisaille like a monumental sculpture, is an allegorical figure of Peace with bound prisoners at her feet.
 She puts a torch to a pile of weapons.

 There are two more scenes on the chapel wall.
 On the left, the Gauls are routed by Camillus and their camp is burnt.
 On the right, the schoolmaster of Falerii, who had treacherously led the children in his charge into the Roman camp, is repudiated by Camillus and beaten by the students he had tried to betray.

 The frescoes are a political allegory, each scene from the story of Camillus alluding to an event in Cosimo’s own life.
-Camillus’s triumph over the Veii is seen as the counterpart to Cosimo’s victory over his enemies at Montemurlo in 1537 (a portrait of Cosimo seems to be implied in the figure of Camillus), while the defeat of the Gauls is presumably intended as a reference to Cosimo’s rejection of French support.
+Camillus’s triumph over the Veii is seen as the counterpart to Cosimo’s victory over his enemies at Montemurlo in 1537.
+A portrait of Cosimo seems to be implied in the figure of Camillus, and the tree stump sprouting vigorously in the distance is a Medici emblem (broncone).
+The defeat of the Gauls is presumably intended as a reference to Cosimo’s rejection of French support.

 A major restoration of the room was carried out in 1965 and a partial one in 2007.